Steps in an autologous stem cell transplant

 5. Stem cells transplantedA day or so after you have high-dose chemotherapy, your frozen stem cells are thawed and put back into your body (reinfused) using an intravenous drip.
 This process is similar to a blood transfusion and takes about an hour.

 You may have stomach cramps and feel sick (nauseous), which can be managed with medicines.

 6. EngraftmentOver the next couple of weeks, the new stem cells will develop into new blood cells, allowing your bone marrow to recover.
 This is called engraftment.

-In most cases, you will stay in hospital for 1–4 weeks until your blood counts have returned to safe levels and you’re well enough to go home.
+While the stem cells engraft, you’re at risk of infection.
+In most cases, you will stay in hospital for 1–3 weeks until your blood counts have returned to safe levels and you’re well enough to go home.

 Once home, you’ll need check-ups every week or so.
 Over time, you’ll need check-ups less often.

 More detailed information about stem cell transplants is available from the Leukaemia Foundation, phone 1800 620 420.